mcjauregui72/CNN_MedImageClassification/README.md

          into a feature extractor.
 The custom layers we added to the "feature extractor" then produced the four-class classification, drawing from the ResNet50's learned features.
 ResNet50 without its top layer (as we specified) outputs feature maps instead of classification predictions.
 The feature maps become the inputs for the subsequent custom layers, which will ultimately result in the classification predictions.

+4.
+1. Defined both models to produce output tensors of identical shape, (batch_size, class_count) or (None, 4), which entailed
+   * Specifying Dense layers for the models' final output layers
+   * Setting the number of units in the final output layersing as equal to the class_count value (4)
+   * Selecting the Softmax activation functions for both models because it returns a probability distribution over three or more classes

+2. Built both submodels with the Functional API because it supports more flexibility than the Sequential API.
+In particular, the Functional API
+   * Affords more flexibility when combining pre-trained models with custom layers or sharing layers between models
+   * Allows for explicit definition of the flow of data, enabl fine control over how layers connect and interact
+   * Supports freezing layers and chaining models
+   * Handles the complexities involved in ensembling models

+4. Set label_mode for the three datasets to "int" (integer) because all images in this study belong to one of four classes.

       * Added a BatchNormalization layer, a 0.3 Dropout layer, and a Dense output layer designed to produce predictions for a four-class problem